jlzych/jlzych.com/source/posts/2019-01-08-my-yardstick-for-empathy.html.md

 Is this always possible?
 No. Even armed with the same knowledge, operating in the same environment, and possessing the same skills as another person, I will occasionally make different decisions than them.
 Every individual is unique, and interpret and act on stimuli differently.

 Even so, imagining myself behave the same as another person is what I strive for.
 That's my yardstick for empathy.

+---

+_If you want to learn more about empathy and how to apply it to your work and personal life, I highly recommend_ [Practical Empathy](https://rosenfeldmedia.com/books/practical-empathy/) _by [Indi Young](https://indiyoung.com/)._